• support us

 Past Projects

-In 2023 and 2024 we commissioned exciting Northern artists to explore collective memory, history and lineage through their own experiences.
+Between 2023 and 2025 we commissioned exciting Northern artists to explore collective memory, history and lineage through their own experiences.

-Inspired by guest workshops and archival research at the Ahmed Iqbal Ullah RACE Centre they developed brand new works with deep connections to their own heritage.
+Inspired by guest workshops and archival research they developed brand new works with deep connections to their own heritage.

 Here to Remember 2023